apache/bookkeeper/docker/README.md

 # What is Apache Bookkeeper?

-Apache ZooKeeper is a software project of the Apache Software Foundation, providing a replicated log service which can be used to build replicated state machines.
+Apache Bookkeeper is a software project of the Apache Software Foundation, providing a replicated log service which can be used to build replicated state machines.
 A log contains a sequence of events which can be applied to a state machine.
 BookKeeper guarantees that each replica state machine will see all the same entries, in the same order.

 > [Apache Bookkeeper](http://bookkeeper.apache.org/)

 # How to use this image

-Bookkeeper needs [Zookeeper](https://zookeeper.apache.org/) in order to preserve its state and publish its bookies (bookkepeer servers).
-The client only need to connect to a Zookkeeper server in the ensamble in order to obtain the list of Bookkeeper servers.
+Bookkeeper needs [Zookeeper](https://zookeeper.apache.org/) in order to preserve its state and publish its bookies (Bookkeeper servers).
+The client only need to connect to a Zookeeper server in the ensamble in order to obtain the list of Bookkeeper servers.

 ## TL;DR